krawaller/old-blog-backup/_source/files/posts/2016-10-24_angular2_vs_react.md

 ### Further comparisons

-For more small scoped comparisons looking at single aspects of frameworks, take a sneek peak at our WIP [JavaScript framework comparison site](http://blog.krawaller.se/jscomp).
+For more small scoped comparisons looking at single aspects of frameworks, take a sneak peek at our WIP [JavaScript framework comparison site](http://blog.krawaller.se/jscomp).
 Sort of TodoMVC, only on a much smaller and hopefully more approachable scale.

 ### Wrapping up